ericholscher/ericholscher.com/site/blog/drafts/read-the-docs-for-business.rst

 Having both live on the same domain would be much easier.
 However,
 I strongly believe readthedocs.org should never be part of "`an incredible journey`_".
+**As part of that, we bootstrapping, and not taking venture funding.**

 **The fate of readthedocs.org is not tied to the fate of the business.** readthedocs.com has been created to help fund our work.